-- 6 department representatives (via a group meeting). - 13 oral and maxillofacial surgeons and 1 head and neck reconstructive surgeon (13 via interview or group meetings, and 1 via a written submission). - 11 representatives from surgical and private health insurance peak bodies and technical organisations (via interview). - 8 written submissions from 9 product sponsors. n addition, all sponsors were invited to an interview, with 8 representatives from 3 sponsors participating.
-One sponsor declined to participate in the review.
+- 6 department representatives (via a group meeting). - 13 oral and maxillofacial surgeons and 1 head and neck reconstructive surgeon (13 via interview or group meetings, and 1 via a written submission). - 11 representatives from surgical and private health insurance peak bodies and technical organisations (via interview). - 8 written submissions from 9 product sponsors.
+In addition, all sponsors were invited to an interview, with 8 representatives from 3 sponsors participating.
+One sponsor declined to